magento/devdocs/guides/v2.0/cloud/access-acct/fastly.md

 For extensive instructions to create custom VCL snippets and needed edge dictionaries or ACLs, see [Custom Fastly VCL snippets]({{page.baseurl}}cloud/configure/cloud-vcl-custom-snippets.html)

 ## Extend Fastly timeout for the Magento Admin {#bulkaction}
-Fastly enforces a 180 second (three minute) timeout for HTTPS requests for the Magento Admin.
+Fastly sets a 180 second (three minute) timeout for HTTPS requests for the Magento Admin.
 If you need to complete bulk actions, you may encounter timeouts from Fastly.
-You can extend the timeout using a [custom VCL snippet]({{page.baseurl}}cloud/configure/fastly-vcl-extend-timeout.html) to set this to five minutes or ten minutes, (the hard cap).
+Since Fastly extension version 1.2.41 you can manage the timeout for Magento Admin.

+1. In the **Fastly Configuration** section, expand **Advanced**.
+2. Set the **Admin path timeout** value in seconds.
+3. Click Save Config at the top of the page.
+4. After page reload, click *Upload VCL to Fastly* in the *Fastly Configuration* section.

+Note, that effective **Admin path timeout** cannot be more than one hour (3600 seconds).

+Since version 1.2.39 Fastly extension gets Magento Admin path for generating VCL from the `app/etc/env.php` configuration file.

 ## Configure GeoIP handling {#geoip}
 The Fastly module includes GeoIP handling to automatically redirect visitors or provide a list of stores matching their obtained country code.
 If you already use a Magento extension for GeoIP handling, you may need to verify the features with Fastly options.